hyperledger/bevel/docs/source/prerequisites.md

 ## Docker

 Hyperledger Bevel provides pre-built docker images which are available on [GitHub Repo](https://github.com/orgs/hyperledger/packages?repo_name=bevel).
-If specific changes are needed in the Docker images, then you can build them locally using the Dockerfiles provided.
-A user needs to install [Docker CLI](https://docs.docker.com/install/) to make sure the environment has the capability of building these Dockerfiles to generate various docker images.
+If specific changes are needed in the Docker images, then you can build them locally using the Docker files provided.
+A user needs to install [Docker CLI](https://docs.docker.com/install/) to make sure the environment has the capability of building these Docker files to generate various docker images.
 Platform specific docker image details are mentioned [here](./operations/configure_prerequisites.md).

 ---
 **NOTE:** Hyperledger Bevel uses minimum Docker version **18.03.0**